 But these foods are full of sugar, fat, and calories.
 These ingredients can be damaging to both your health and your waistline.
 Healthy eating is not as detrimental to your wallet as you may think – you just have to know where to look.

-Today, we’re going to show you how eating healthily on a budget is easier than you think.
+Today, we’re going to show you how to eat healthy on a budget, and how its easier then you think!